daixiang0/gci/README.md

                           blank - blank section, contains all blank imports.
 This section is not presed unless explicitly enabled. dot - dot section, contains all dot imports.
 This section is not presed unless explicitly enabled. (default [standard,default])
       --skip-generated    Skip generated files
+      --custom-order      Enable custom order of sections.
+If specified, make the section order the same as your configuration order.
+The default order is standard > default > custom > blank > dot.
 ```

 ### Old style